-Unhealthy levels of stress seem to have become the norm today, for adults and young people alike.
-Whether a parent, teacher, youth worker, or pediatrician, we all want young people to have healthy ways to prevent and manage stress.
-One way to help is to incorporate self-care into daily life, just like brushing our teeth.
-The earlier we begin, the easier to maintain.
-Self-care is a great way to help young people develop resilience skills to last a lifetime.
+Whether a parent, teacher, coach, youth worker, or pediatrician, we all want young people to have ways to prevent and manage stress.
+Practicing daily self-care is one way to do this!
+The earlier we start, the easier to maintain, helping young people develop resilience skills to last a lifetime.

 Also, watch what Gene Beresin has to say about helping middle schoolers with self-care.